Huntsville, Texas: Colleges and universities

 Sam Houston State University is located in Huntsville.
 It also served as the first location for Austin College.

 Residents of both Huntsville ISD and New Waverly ISD (and therefore the whole city of Huntsville) are served by the Lone Star College System (formerly North Harris-Montgomery Community College).

 Public libraries

 The 7000 sqft Huntsville Public Library opened on Sunday September 24, 1967 after the group "Friends for a Huntsville Public Library" had campaigned for the opening of a public library.
-The Huntsville Public Library provides a relevant print collection as well as offering access to electronic resources, as well as having over forty public access computers for adults, teens, and children.
+The Huntsville Public Library provides a relevant print collection, as well as offering access to electronic resources and having over 40 public-access computers for adults, teens, and children.
 The Texas State library has made available a large array of professional databases, giving the public access to thousands of professional journals, encyclopedias, language programs, educational tutorials, and informational sites.
 Patrons of the Huntsville Public Library have access to information that was previously only available at university and major public libraries.

-In 2022 the library took away a display related to LGBTQ topics.
-In December of that month the city council voted to have Library Systems & Services, a private company, operate the library.
+In 2022, the library took away a display related to LGBTQ topics.
+In December, the city council voted to have Library Systems and Services, a private company, operate the library.